mark-watson/Java-AI-Book/manuscript/kgn.md

 - Trade Unions
 - Universities

 In addition to finding detailed information for people, companies, cities, and countries we will also search for relationships between person entities and company entities.
+This search process consists of generating a series of SPARQL queries and calling the DBPedia SPARQL endpoint.

 As we look at the KGN implementation I will point out where and how you can easily add support for more entity types and in the wrap-up I will suggest further projects that you might want to try implementing with this example.